nicksellen/projects/baseNode_featureRequests.md

 > - people around love to learn and are actively working on interesting projects, not just cuddling all day ;)
 > - not to far from a city where I can meet more people interested in using and contributing to inventaire
 > - have other unexpected but delicious features"
--- Developer with personal project and contributing to commons data projects.
+-- Developer with personal open-source project for sharing books and contributing to wikidata.